kontena/kontena/docs/using-kontena/certificates.md

 Certificate successfully received and stored into vault with key SSL_CERT_LE_TEST
 ```

-Kontena automatically stores the certificate into secure vault in a format where it can be used for SSL termination with our loadbalancer.
-If you omit the secret-name option Kontena automatically generates the name using the domain name.
+Kontena automatically stores the certificate in a secure vault in a format where it can be used for SSL termination with Kontena Load Balancer.
+If you omit the secret-name option, Kontena automatically generates the name using the domain name.

 LetsEncrypt does NOT support wildcard certificates.
-In many cases there's a need to server multiple sites behind one certificate and for that LE supports a concept called subject alternative names (SAN).
-To obtain a certificate for multiple DNS names just specify them in the request:
+In many cases it is necessary to serve multiple sites behind one certificate.
+For this, LetsEncrypt supports a concept called subject alternative names (SAN).
+To obtain a certificate for multiple DNS names, simply specify them in the request:
 ```
 $ kontena certificate get --secret-name SSL_CERT_LE_TEST example.com www.example.com
 Certificate successfully received and stored into vault with key SSL_CERT_LE_TEST
 ```
-**Note:** For each of the domains in the certificate request you have to complete the domain authorization first!
+**Note:** For each of the domains in the certificate request, it is necessary to complete the domain authorization first!
 The first domain in the list becomes the common name and others are used as alternative names:
 ```
 Certificate:
     Data: